DeibCR/DELIcious/DeliciousApp/README.md

 This project was developed as part of the Multisite App Development program at Year Up United, where we aimed to design and implement a fully functional POS system tailored to a food service business.
 The application is built with Java swing, which provide a smooth and responsive user experience.

 ## Acknowledgments
-Special thanks to **Year Up United** for providing the opportunity to develop this project and for supporting the learning journey.
+Special thanks to
+- **Year Up United** for providing the opportunity to develop this project and for supporting the learning journey.
+- **Paul Kimball** my instructor, for all the patience, all the annoying questions to answer and all the coffee ingested to endure them.

 ## Contact Information
 - Developer: **Deiber Villalobos**